Wednesday, May 9, 2012

-Well if you're in Perthshire over the next few weeks you're in for a glorious and enchanting sight as our native Bluebells - Hyacinthoides non-scripta formerly known as Endymion non-scriptus are starting to bloom.
-They're an iconic spring bulb that en masse turn our local ancient wood in May into a haze of purple and blue spires.
-The wildflowers take advantage of the leafless canopy from the native broad wood trees and they grow, flower and finally set seed just as the foliage canopy above cloaks the woodland floor.
+Well if you’re in Perthshire over the next few weeks you’re in for a glorious and enchanting sight as our native Bluebells – Hyacinthoides non-scripta are starting to bloom.
+They’re an iconic spring bulb that en masse turn our local ancient woods in May into a haze of purple and blue spires.
+The wildflowers take advantage of the leafless canopy from the native broad wood trees.
+As a consequence they grow, flower and finally set seed just as the foliage canopy above cloaks the woodland floor.

 "They give one a fancy of panpipes and of some instrument with stops, a trombone perhaps.
 The overhung necks – for growing they are a little more than a staff with a simple crook put in water, where they stiffen, they take stronger turns, in the head like sheephooks, or, more is waved throughout, like the waves riding through a whip that is being smacked – what with these overhung necks and what with the crisp ruffled bells dropping mostly on one side and the gloss these have at their footstalks they have an air of the knights at chess."
 (Hopkins, Journals, Ideas and Poetry).